z3tt/Z3tt/content/post/2022-03-08_international-womensday-pay-gap-europe.md

 My aim was to make a comparison instead of showing the 2020 metric alone.
 From the beginning, it was clear to me that a *typical time series* would not work due to irregular data entries and too many countries.
 The initial idea was to create a slope chart (see alternative versions below).
 However, I quickly realized that it is difficult to pick one particular year for comparison as multiple countries were always missing.
 So I thought of an *unusual slope chart* in which the starting points on the left are not aligned vertically but placed according to the first year data is provided.
 Actually, it is a *hybrid of a slope chart and a time series* as it only compares two values, connected by a line, with a continuous date axis.

 As the slope chart was very difficult to read due to the many overlapping lines (an interactive version may be better), I decided to create a *dumbbell chart* with the drawback that I had to aggregate the data as showing all the data points made the graphic too overloaded.
-I decided to choose a reference period by averaging the values provided between 2002 and 2010 and to display the sample size in chart.
+I decided to choose a reference period by averaging the values provided between 2002 and 2010 and to encode the sample size in the dot size.

 For the first time, I also created a colorful, eye-catching version with larger fonts and less detail to share it on my [Instagram](https://www.instagram.com/cedscherer/):